Bill Russell: Russell–Chamberlain relations

 For most of his career, Russell and his perennial opponent Wilt Chamberlain were close friends.
 Chamberlain often invited Russell over for Thanksgiving dinner; at Russell's place, conversation mostly concerned Russell's electric trains.
 The close relationship ended after Game 7 of the 1969 NBA Finals, when Chamberlain injured his knee with six minutes left and was forced to leave the game.
 During a conversation with students, a reporter—unknown to Russell—heard Russell describe Chamberlain as a malingerer and accused him of "copping out" of the game when it seemed that the Lakers would lose.
 He was livid with Russell and saw him as a backstabber.

 Chamberlain's knee was injured so badly that he could not play the entire offseason and he ruptured it the next season.
 The two men did not speak to each other for more than twenty years until Russell met with Chamberlain and personally apologized.
 After that, the two were often seen together at various events and interviewed as friends.
 When Chamberlain died in 1999, Chamberlain's nephew said that Russell was the second person he was told to call.
-In delivering a eulogy for Chamberlain, Russell stated that he did not consider them to be rivals, but rather to have a competition, and that the pair would "be friends through eternity".
+In delivering a eulogy for Chamberlain, Russell stated that he did not consider them rivals, but rather to have a competition, and that the pair would "be friends through eternity".

 Chamberlain outscored Russell 30 to 14.2 and outrebounded him 28.2 to 22.9 in the regular season, and he also outscored him 25.7 to 14.9 and outrebounded him 28 to 24.7 in the playoffs.
 Russell's Celtics went 57–37 in the regular season against Chamberlain's teams and 29–20 in the playoffs, Chamberlain's losing seven of the eight series.